Earth Day Poetry Slam

 The effects of our rapidly changing climate are evident worldwide.
 Extreme weather events are occurring with increasing frequency.
 Already the climate crisis is affecting the ecological and socio-economic stability of our societies.
 We need higher education institutions to undertake urgent climate leadership to help us re-imagine life on earth.

-The International Universities Climate Alliance (IUCA) Poetry Slam and Climate Conference celebrated Earth Day 2023 with an international poetry slam festival, focussed on Re-imagining our world, which mobilised the power of storytelling to combat the contemporary climate crisis.
+The International Universities Climate Alliance (IUCA) Poetry Slam and Climate Conference celebrated Earth Day 2023 with an international poetry slam festival, focused on Re-imagining Our World, which mobilised the power of storytelling to combat the contemporary climate crisis.
 It asked students, staff and community from universities across the globe to share their visions for a fairer, more sustainable world through slam poetry.

 Slam poetry is a form of performance poetry that does not conform to traditional poetic structures.
-It fuses theatrical and literary elements within an expressive, free-flowing form, transporting you directly into the poet’s world.
+It fuses theatrical and literary elements within an expressive, free-flowing form, transporting you directly into the world of the poet.
 Slam poetry is rising in international popularity.

 The festival hosted workshops with experienced slam poets to develop participants’ skills and confidence in performance poetry and culminated in an international online poetry slam competition.